cbackas/Posterizer-Extension/README.md

 ![Sample Video](/screenshots/recording.mp4)

+### ToDo before it would be ready for public use:
 As of now this project has hard coded internal IP addresses for API calls as it's for personal use.
-Thing's needed before it's ready for public use:
 <em>

   :x: Remove hard coded IP address calls and use Plex API <br/>